Drupal Text Formats Deep Dive

 Enabled Filters

-When you enable a filter you will then sometimes get some options to configure the feature further at the bottom of the page.
+When you enable a filter, you will then sometimes get some options to configure the feature further at the bottom of the page.

 Filter processing order (only presented if you enable filters)

-Next, you can organise the filters added, sometimes this is important so when enabling a feature be sure to read the instructions carefully as some filters need to run before others to work correctly.
+Next, you can organize the filters added, sometimes this is important so when enabling a feature be sure to read the instructions carefully as some filters need to run before others to work correctly.

 Filter settings (only presented if you enable filters)